Transient Ischemic Attack

 How is a TIA diagnosed?

-Your caregiver will ask about your signs and symptoms and when they started.
+Your healthcare provider will ask about your signs and symptoms and when they started.
 He will ask about any medical conditions you have.
 The following tests will help him diagnose a TIA:

 - Carotid ultrasound: A carotid ultrasound checks for narrow or blocked carotid arteries.
 The carotid arteries are blood vessels in your neck that carry blood to your brain.
 Sound waves show the blood flow in your carotid arteries.

-- CT or MRI scan: Caregivers use these pictures to see blood flow blockage in your brain.
+- CT or MRI scan: Healthcare providers use these pictures to see blood flow blockage in your brain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.

 How is a TIA treated?